 Advanced cancer may be found before, at the same time, or later than the main tumor.
 Most men diagnosed with advanced prostate cancer have had biopsy and treatment in the past.
 When a new tumor is found in someone who has been treated for cancer in the past, it is usually cancer that has spread.
-Rarely, a bone marrow test, spinal tap or fluid test may also show cancer cells.
+Rarely, tests done for other reasons may reveal prostate cancer cells.

 If you need a prostate biopsy

 Men diagnosed with advanced prostate cancer from the beginning may start with a prostate biopsy.
 This is a tissue sample taken from your prostate.
 The biopsy removes small pieces of prostate tissue to look for cancer.

 Prostate biopsy is usually done using an ultrasound probe to guide the biopsy.
 Before the biopsy, you may be instructed to use an enema to clean out your bowels and take an antibiotic.
 During the biopsy, you lie on your side and the probe goes into the rectum.

 First, your health care provider takes a picture of the prostate using ultrasound.
 The prostate gland size, shape and any abnormalities are noted.
 Shadows are a common abnormality.
 Shadows might be prostate cancer.
 But not all shadows are cancer.
 Not all cancers can be seen.